-Our social law department will assist you in all matters of social law: individual and collective labor law, Belgian and international social security, social assistance and D.I.S., social criminal law and civil service law.
+Our social law department will assist you in all matters of social law: individual and collective labor law, Belgian and international social security, social assistance and D.I.S. (right to social integration), social criminal law and civil service law.

 This assistance applies to the social law aspect of the private sector and to the particularities of the public sector.

-We will assist you with information, advice, drafting of acts, negotiation, conciliation or legal recourse.
+We will assist you with information, advice, drafting of acts, negotiation, conciliation or legal remedy.

 Our department is involved in all matters relating to the training, qualification, execution, suspension and termination of the employment contract.